JJ/raku-aulas/docs/scheduling.md

 # Scheduling classes

-Every year by tht beginning of the school year, which starts by January 8th in the North Pole, after every version of the Christmas gift-giving spirit has made their rounds, Santa needs to sit down to schedule the classes of the North Pole Community College.
-These elves need continous education, and they need to *really* learn about those newfangled toys, apart from the tools and skills of the trade.
+Every year by the beginning of the school year, which starts by January 8th in the North Pole, after every version of the Christmas gift-giving spirit has made their rounds, Santa needs to sit down to schedule the classes of the North Pole Community College.
+These elves need continuous education, and they need to *really* learn about those newfangled toys, apart from the tools and skills of the trade.

 > Plus it's a good thing to have those elves occupied during the whole